 At your appointment time, I will greet you and invite you into my office.
 I like to think of my office as a private and peaceful sanctuary, a safe place.

-Here you will be invited to share your story or as much info as you are comfortable with and we will begin to identify what you are seeking help at this time.
+Here you will be invited to share your story or as much info as you are comfortable with and we will begin to identify what you are seeking help.

 I will find out from you what is not working and help identify ways we can work together to make it better.